1. Guard your, and family’s mental health

 Exercise, massage, home animal help, more social interactions, and talking treatments are generally found to be more effective than drugs.
 [Toronto University BMJ 2021; 372:n532].

 Reliable mind tests can detect problems early in 90% of those that have one, in a 5-minute test, e.g. UK NHS Mind Plan quiz.
-Then, if needed, you can take up one of several talking treatments and/or pills.
+Then, if needed, you can take up one of several talking treatments and/or pills, much sooner.

-Videos, mental health stories: – Have a look at real life video stories from people who have protected mental health by dealing with depression and survived suicide.
+Videos of mental health stories: – Have a look at real life stories from people who have protected mental health by dealing with depression and survived suicide, put together by WebMD.

 Most recently, in 2021 researchers from Canadian, Greek and UK Universities reviewed 256 studies involving 28,483 older people with dementia, with and without depression [Toronto University BMJ 2021; 372:n532] .
 They found drugs alone were no more effective than usual care, but they found 3 treatments led to reduced depression: